 Barcelona is a relatively safe city, most street crime in Barcelona consists of pick pocketing and scams.
 Barcelona scam stories should just serve to make you beware, as Barcelona is fairly similar to other major European cities in terms of its levels of crime.
 Like in any other major city you should take normal precautions such as never leaving valuables unattended, not walking home alone in certain areas at night, and being aware of your belongings.

-To avoid being pick pocketed you should always be aware of your surroundings and keep an eye out for potential scams that could trick you into loosing your possessions.
+To avoid being pick pocketed you should always be aware of your surroundings and keep an eye out for potential scams that could trick you into losing your possessions.
 There are certain situations and locations where you have to be particularly careful; La Rambla is always busy with tourists and there are a lot of distractions, Also in metro stations where there are lots of people, it is normal for people to brush by close to you and you are concentrating on your destination rather than your possessions.
 But to avoid these situations as much as possible you can just take a few simple precautions and you will be susceptible to a lot less risk:

 Dress appropriately; Barcelona is a city like any other, even though it has a beach the Spanish do not walk around in the street in swim wear so in order not to stand out from the crowd you shouldn’t either.